Drexan95/StartProjects/Search_Engine/readme.md

 ![img_1.png](img_1.png)
 ____

-Application calculates webpage relevancy based on the search query: word frequency + in which HTML field they are occur.
+Application calculates webpage relevancy based on the search query: word frequency + in which HTML field they occur.
 You can also set which **HTML field** is more relevant to user by changing the field _weight_
 ```yaml
 fieldweight: 1,0.8f,0.6f,0.4f